The industry is brimming with immensely talented voice actors who are full of energy and unique abilities.

 While these three tips are a great starting point, it can be difficult to get a true sense of your potential, areas of improvement, and special vocal qualities when you’re operating alone.

-Truly, any voice actor, a pro or a beginner, can benefit from getting guidance and feedback from a voice acting coach.
+Any voice actor, pro or beginner, can benefit from getting guidance and feedback from a voice over coach.
 A good coach can help you explore your potential, as well as help you take your talent to the next level.

 In the next chapter, learn about the different forms of voice over training to see which one suits your voice acting needs.